 If you’re interested in voice typing technologies, you may be interested in taking a look at the ‘how to’ video linked below and created by Harmeet Sahota.

-When you’ve watched this video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to look at some ways in which technology use can encourage students to develop, demonstrate and share understanding through dialogue, discussion and collaboration.
+When you’ve watched this video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Case studies’ to view a variety of written and video case studies of technology use for building knowledge and understanding.

 © Chartered College of Teaching